 To be accepted into the program, students must have completed one year of college studies with a minimum cumulative grade point average of 2.5.
 Since enrollment is limited, selection of students will be based on appropriateness of the study to the applicant's college program, class level, and recommendations.

-Information on the 1991 and 1992 programs is available from Ms. Margaret Masson, English Department, or from Mr. Henry Hoeks.
+Information on the 1992 program is available from Mr. Ronald Wells, History Department, or from Mr. Henry Hoeks.